WHERE ARE WE GOING?

 Recommended itinerary: St. Joris - Bruges

-After spending a week touring Belgium, we return to Bruges with fresh eyes and new experiences.
+After spending a week traveling around Belgium we return to Bruges with fresh eyes and new experiences.
 Before mooring, it is worth taking a detour to the Kruisvest windmills: four historic windmills located along the eastern ramparts of the city.
 Large white blades stand out against the green grass and offer sweeping views of the peaceful canals: how wonderful!
-If we want to experience the real Bruges, we should seek out the beguinages, the buildings of the sisterhoods that offer silence and hidden courtyards.
+If we want to experience the real Bruges, we go in search of the beguinages, the buildings of the brotherhoods that offer silence and hidden courtyards.
 In the evening, the boat awaits like a small house on the water: dinner in a brasserie along the shore or on board, with the distant echo of footsteps on the bridges?

 Seventh day